 We are an organisation of disabled and non-disabled people for disabled people.
 Meaning that the majority of our members is disabled and disabled persons also have the majority in the board.

 The basis of all our goals and activities is the UN Convention on the Rights of Persons with Disabilities (UN CRPD) which entered into force in May 2008.
 The UN CRPD is a human rights convention of the United Nations and was made by disabled persons themselves.
 Most countries have already ratified it, so did Germany.
 Ratification means that the parliament has approved it and it is now a valid law.
-Other countries, for instance North Korea, have taken the first step and signed the CRPD.
+Our German-Korean cooperative development of the Deaf and Blind has significantly contributed to the UN CRPD ratification by North Korea.
+Other countries have taken only the first step and signed the CRPD.
 This means that they acknowledge it as the measure for their disability work, but it has not yet become a valid law in their own country.

 The basic approach of the UN CRPD is the active participation of the disabled right from the beginning in all their disability affairs including decision making.
 This means that decisions about us shall not be made detached from us any more, as a decision making process "over our heads".
 We have the right to decide ourselves and to participate in decision making.
 The disability movement has a slogan that expresses this idea very clearly: